enclustra/en_cl_fix/README.md

 ## General Information

-*en_cl_fix* is a free, open-source, multi-language fixed-point math library for FPGA and ASIC development.
+*en\_cl\_fix* is a free, open-source, multi-language fixed-point math library for FPGA and ASIC development.

 It provides low-level fixed-point functionality in both HDL and software languages.
 This includes basic arithmetic (addition, multiplication, etc) and number format conversions (with rounding and saturation).
-Some high-level usage examples can be found, for example, in the [psi_fix](https://github.com/paulscherrerinstitute/psi_fix) library, which internally uses *en\_cl\_fix* for its fixed-point arithmetic.

 This library supports arbitrary precision, but typically executes faster for bit-widths ≤ 53 bits.